Aellawah/Used-Cars-Market-Price-Estimator/README.md

-# Used-Cars-Market prices prediction: Project overview
+# Used Cars Market Price Estimator: Project overview

 # ![](/Data_files/100198028_2.jpg)

-- Created a model that predicts the cars prices in the market (MAE - 14k) to help Buyers,Sellers,Investors satisfy the concern of how much is a car realtive to it's features according to the market
+- Created a model that predicts the cars prices in the market (MAE - 14k) to help Buyers,Sellers,Investors satisfy the concern of how much does a car cost in the Egyptian market considering it's features
 - Scraped over than 12000 Ads from www.contactcars.com using python and selenium
 - Cleaned and Analyzed data to gain insights about the market.
-- Engineerd features from the text of each Ad description & THe Additional features of the cars (Interior Features,Exterior Features,Multimedia Features,Safety Features) to gain more insights about each car
+- Engineerd features from the text of each Ad description & The Additional features of the cars (Interior Features,Exterior Features,Multimedia Features,Safety Features) to gain more insights about each car
 - Applied several models(Linear regression,Decision tree,Random Forest) to reach the best model

 # Code and Resources Used